Jefferson: A Retrospective on American Bitching

 Brilliant and Cunning Politician

-James Calendar was first to report Jefferson by name for an affair he had with Sally Hemings, one of his slaves.
+James Calendar was first to report Jefferson for an affair he had with Sally Hemings, one of his slaves.
 Hemings was the half sister of his wife, the daughter of his father-in-law and a slave woman.

 19h Century Public Relations

 Jefferson did nothing amidst all of the allegations and stories floating in the press concerning Hemings.
 He never responded to any inquiries on the relationship.
 He simply ignored the controversy, an example of early spin control from a master politician.
-The bottom line is Jefferson never talked about anything that he didn’t want to.
+The bottom line is Jefferson never talked about anything that he didn’t want to discuss.

 Expansion of Executive Power